Collin Freeland

 Collin William Martin Freeland, (31 January 1933 – 10 April 2021) was an Australian public servant and policymaker.
 He is best known for his time heading the Department of Aviation and the Department of Transport in the 1980s.

 Life and career

 Collin Freeland was born on 31 January 1933.
 He was awarded a Bachelor of Engineering, and moved to Canberra in 1969.

 In August 1980, Collin was appointed to his first Secretary job, as head of the Department of Housing and Construction.

 In May 1982, Collin was appointed Secretary of the Department of Aviation.
 In February 1986 he was transferred to head the Department of Transport.
 When departments of the Australian Government were restructured in 1987, he was appointed an Associate Secretary of the Department of Transport and Communications.

 Between 1988 and 1990, Collin was chief executive and managing director of the Civil Aviation Authority.

 In September 1992, Collin was appointed Chairman of the National Road Trauma Advisory Council.
 Collin died on 10 April 2021, at the age of 88.

-More Detailed history of Collin Freeland's life, as written and presented by Phil Bowen: